devopstoday11/ansible_grafana/README.md

 # Ansible : Playbook Grafana

-The aim of this project is to deploy a simple Grafana instance on Vagrant.
+The aim of this project is to deploy Grafana on Vagrant instances.

 ## Getting Started